Colorado (CO) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Colorado Revised Statutes Title 38, Article 12 - Tenants and Landlords.
+Governing statute: C.R.S.
+Title 38, Article 12 (Residential Tenants).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Colorado FAQ

-No. Colorado has no statewide rent control, and state law also bans cities and counties from enacting their own rent control ordinances.
-Landlords may raise rent as often as once per 12-month period of consecutive occupancy and must give at least 60 days' written notice when no written lease agreement exists.
+**No.** Colorado has no statewide rent control, and state law prohibits cities and counties from enacting local rent caps.
+Landlords can raise rent by any amount, but must give at least **30 days' written notice** (60 days if the increase exceeds 10%) and may only raise rent once per 12-month period.

 Revun builds Colorado notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.